Can You Play Settlers Of Catan With 2 Players? The Answer May Surprise You!

 Why doesn’t Settlers of Catan with 2 players work?

 You’ll also notice an increase in the speed of play and find it difficult to gather resources.
-Sounds frustrating?
-Let’s look at the solutions that will delight you.
+This adds to the fun of the game and just isn’t there with two players.

 How can you play Settlers of Catan with 2 players?

 The good news is there are plenty of great variations that 2 players can play Settlers of Catan.
 In this article I have instructions for 3 variations for the beginner, intermediate and one complex version.